sigoden/llm-functions/agents/demo/README.md

 # Demo

-This is demo agent.

-## tools.{sh,js,py}

-You only need one of the `tools.sh`, `tools.js`, or `tools.py` files.
-All three are provided so that everyone can understand how to implement the tools in each language.

-## tools.txt

-The `tools.txt` is used to reuse the tools in the `tools/` directory.
+This agent serves as a demo to guide agent development and showcase various agent capabilities.

 ## index.yaml

-This document is essential as it defines the agent.
+This file defines the agent.

 ### variables

-Variables are generally used to record a certain behavior or preference of a user.
+Variables are generally used to store information about a user's behavior or preferences.

 ```yaml
 variables: